sardana-org/sardana/doc/source/sep/SEP15.md

 - A sardana project will be created within sardana-org and the current master and develop branches pushed to it

-- The Travis and Appveyor continuous integration services will be enabled for this repo.
+- The Travis continuous integration services will be enabled for this repo.

 - Moving the third party controllers and macros repositories from SourceForge to GitHub would be appreciated, but SEP15 does not make it mandatory.